bakustarver/rpgmakermlinux-cicpoffs/README.md

 #### Contains the following features:
 - Running any RPG Maker MV/MZ game on linux.
 - Sharp increase in fps (from 2 to 4 times more compared to Wine, can be viewed by pressing the F2 key)
-- Updating Pixi 5 libraries for RPG Maker MV (that's supposed to increase performance)
+- Updating Pixi 5 libraries for RPG Maker MV games (that's supposed to increase performance)
 - Downloading and selecting any version of NWJS (using the command line).
 - Easily installable SDK version of NWJS with one click in the gui, or via cli.
 - Starting a game with the Japanese locale option.